Matt is a professional painter who enjoys fishing and metal detecting on the weekend for old coins and rings.

 5. Place a Towel Underneath Your Dirt Plug

-I cringe when I watch metal detecting videos of people digging holes and piling up the dirt in the grass.
-When you flip open your dirt plug to recover the object, dirt crumbles from the bottom of the plug and falls into the grass.
+Be mindful of crumbled dirt when you dig holes to recover your finds.
+I cringe when I watch metal detecting videos of people digging holes and piling up loose dirt on someone's lawn.
+Loose dirt is hard to completely remove from grass.
+It crumbles from the bottom of the dirt plug and goes all over the place.

-When you close the plug, the crumbled dirt leaves a huge mess behind unless you have something underneath the plug to catch it.
-Place your dirt plug on top of a handkerchief, or a small towel, to catch dirt and keep the grass looking clean when you walk away.
+Place your dirt plug on top of a handkerchief, or a small towel, to catch the loose dirt and keep the grass looking clean when you walk away.
+This is a simple trick that makes a huge difference when metal detecting in grass.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.